josephinedesplanques/CART315-repo/Process/Journal.md

 if (isBrick != null && isBrick.Special){
           GameManager.S.AddPoint(35); }
 ```
-And it is within that if loop that I will create the different balls.
+And it is within that if loop that I will instantiate the different balls.

 I started by creating a prefab of the Ball so that I could duplicate it.

-I then added this script to the same loop in order to instantiate three balls when the special brick is destroyed:
+I then added this script to the previous loop in order to instantiate three balls when the special brick is destroyed:

 ```csharp
 if (isBrick != null && isBrick.Special) {